geneseframework/genese/src/complexity/README.md

 ## Why use Genese Complexity ?

-Genese Complexity is an audit tool which allows you to identify quickly the bad practices concerning the too high level of cognitive or cyclomatic complexity in a project.
-You will be able to find quickly the methods with "error status" or with "warning status" and to fix the different bad smells.
+Genese Complexity is an audit tool which allows you to identify quickly the bad practices concerning cognitive or cyclomatic complexity.
+You will be able to find quickly the methods with too high complexity score (error) or which are near this threshold (warning) and fix the different bad smells.

 ## Installation